guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 date:     2020-10-06 00:16:53 +0100
 image:
   path:   /assets/images/i-like-shorts2.gif
-  alt:    "Gif of Pokémon Crystal where Suicune appears in a random encounter."
+  alt:    "Gif from Pokémon Red, where a trainer challenges the main player and says 'I like shorts'."
   ratio:  ratio-game-boy
 ---